dojo/docs/dojo/position.rst

 for a node with a width of 300px and a height of 150px, with page absolute coordinates of 700px on the x-axis and 900px on the y-axis.

+Since dojo 1.7, dojo.coords has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of geom.position in dojo/dom-geometry.

 =====
 Usage